“…tomorrow is another day.”

 In the second half of the novel Scarlett quickly grows up.
-She returns to her family’s plantation, Tara, and becomes a survivalist -caring and providing for a postpartum Melanie, as well as her ill and depressed father (saddened by the loss of his wife), and other members of the house, including a handful of former slaves who have chosen to remain at Tara.
-They all raise livestock, pick cotton, and grow vegetables to survive.
-Ever-present is the threat of Union soldiers or General Sherman’s troops storming their land, taking their possessions and much worse.
-At one point, Scarlett displays her own gumption by killing a stray Union soldier who enters the house, presumably to rob and rape.
+She returns to her family’s plantation, Tara, and becomes a survivalist -caring and providing for a postpartum Melanie, as well as her ill and depressed father (saddened by the loss of his wife), and other members of the house –including a handful of former slaves who have chosen to remain at Tara.
+They raise livestock, pick cotton, and grow vegetables to survive.
+Ever-present is the threat of Union soldiers or General Sherman’s troops storming their land, taking their possessions or else much worse.
+At one point, Scarlett displays her own gumption by killing a stray Union soldier who enters the house, presumably to rob and rape the women.
 Scarlett becomes the de facto leader of her household.
 However, as Reconstruction begins, the Radical Republicans take control of everything in Georgia and they begin brutally punishing former Confederate sympathizers.
-For those they cannot imprison they disenfranchise and raise exorbitant taxes on properties.
-With little money to spare, Scarlett goes to Atlanta to beg Rhett Butler for money only to find that he has been imprisoned.
-She offers herself to him as a mistress in exchange for money but an amused Rhett claims he has no access to his money.
+For those they cannot imprison they disenfranchise and raise exorbitant taxes on the old properties.
+With little money to spare, Scarlett travels to Atlanta to beg Rhett Butler for money only to find that he has been imprisoned.
+She offers herself as a mistress in exchange for money but an amused Rhett claims he has no access to his money.
 Meanwhile, Ashley stumbles his way to Tara after surviving a Union prison camp.
 With more mouths to feed, Scarlett grows desperate.
-By happenstance, she runs into an old acquaintance, Frank Kennedy, a gentleman from the old days of Georgia before the war.
-Although he is betrothed to Scarlett’s neighbor, Scarlett quickly concocts a lie and marries him for his money, earning her the ire of her neighbors.
+By happenstance, she runs into an old acquaintance, Frank Kennedy, a gentleman from the antebellum days.
+Although he is betrothed to Scarlett’s neighbor, she quickly concocts a lie and marries Frank for his money, earning her the ire of her neighbors.